-How did you end up in such an offbeat, unconventional and unusual career?
+What made you choose such an offbeat, unconventional and rare career?

 Tell us about your career path